peterbuga/HASS-sonoff-ewelink/README.md

 `entity_prefix` this option removes the `sonoff_` prefix from entities name (it's more or a less a compatibility mode between previous `master` vs `websocket` branch implementations)

+### debug log generation / new device / new features requests
+`debug` if enabled this will give you the ability to generate a log of messages from ewelink that can be easily posted here to debug/implement new devices.

+steps and how it works:
-`debug` if enabled this will give you the ability to generate a log of messages from ewelink that can be easily posted here to debug/implement new devices. it works by creating a pseudo switch `switch.sonoff_debug` (notice it won't show up automatically in frontend in lovelace you have to **manually add it** or toggle it manually from `Developer tools > Services` section). to generate a sonoff debug log toggle the pseudo-switch ON, the capture of messages starts in the background. now **pick up the phone -> open eWeLink app** and start changing settings of your Sonoff device but not faster than 5 seconds, when you finish, toggle the pseudo-switch OFF and a new (very long) persistent notification will show up, go to `Developer tools > States` section and look for a `persistent_notification.notification` entity (impossible to miss) and copy the message from there (to remove this notifications and others Dismiss them from main HA notifications area and you can restart the process if needed).
+- this option createsa pseudo switch entity `switch.sonoff_debug` (**notice** it won't show up automatically in frontend in lovelace you have to **manually add it** or toggle it from `Developer tools > Services` section).
+- to generate a sonoff debug log toggle the pseudo-switch ON and the capture of messages will silently start in the background. now **pick up the phone -> open eWeLink app** and start changing settings of your Sonoff device but not faster than 10+ seconds between each change.
+- when you finish toggle the pseudo-switch OFF and a new (very long) persistent notification will show up.
+- go to `Developer tools > States` section and look for a `persistent_notification.notification` entity (impossible to miss due to its extremely long attribute text) and copy the message from there (to remove this notifications and others just push the button Dismiss them from main HA notifications area and you can restart the process and generate a new log if needed).

-INFORMATION: it'll be better if you share the device-to-debugged to a 2nd eWeLink account and use this in HA and main one in mobile app
+**INFORMATION**: it'll be better if you share the device-to-debugged to a 2nd eWeLink account and use this in HA and main account in mobile app, this way you won't be logged out of the app anymore and the generated log will be restricted to only 1 device

-NOTICE: you should **NOT** leave debug-mode enabled for everyday use, please just please don't!
+**NOTICE**: you should **NOT** leave debug-mode enabled for everyday use, please please just don't!

 This is just a proof of concept because I searched for it and there was no implementation to use Sonoff/eWeLink devices without flashing them. (althought I know how to do it, I don't have a real extensive usage for now and I prefer to keep them on stock firmware).